 H if for Hand-made Produce Fair

-During December you can buy amazing hand-crafted souvenirs and home-made food and drinks at fairs around cities.
-Look for eco toys, home-cured meets and home-brewed brandies!
+During December you can buy fabulous hand-crafted souvenirs at market stalls around cities.
+Look for home-cured meets and home-brewed brandies!

 I is for Ice-skating